-5. Quick Study

-One quick study is to be performed at the jury examination
+5. Quick Study Piano One quick study is to be performed at the jury examination

-6. Other Materials

-Orchestral excerpts, special techniques, transposition, etc. to be introduced at the discretion of the instructor.

-7. Performance and Attendance at Recitals and Masterclasses

-a) Students are required to perform in at least one student recital and/or masterclass.

-b) Students are required to attend all student recitals in their own division (i.e., piano, voice, woodwinds, brass and percussion, guitar and strings) and a designated number of masterclasses in their own division each semester.

-O: Methods of Instruction

-The student will receive one hour of private instruction per week for 12 weeks and will be required to practice adequately as specified by the instructor.

-P: Textbooks and Materials to be Purchased by Students

-The instructor will recommend suitable materials.

-Q: Means of Assessment

-- a) 70% of the total mark will be allotted by the instructor on the basis of weekly achievement in the various aspects of the course.
+6. Other Materials Orchestral excerpts, special techniques, transposition, etc. to be introduced at the discretion of the instructor.
+7. Performance and Attendance at Recitals and Masterclassesa) Students are required to perform in at least one student recital and/or masterclass.b) Students are required to attend all student recitals in their own division (i.e., piano, voice, woodwinds, brass and percussion, guitar and strings) and a designated number of masterclasses in their own division each semester.
+0: Methods of Instruction The student will receive one hour of private instruction per week for 12 weeks and will be required to practice adequately as specified by the instructor. Р: Textbooks and Materials to be Purchased by Students The instructor will recommend suitable materials.
+Q: Means of Assessment a) 70% of the total mark will be allotted by the instructor on the basis of weekly achievement in the various aspects of the course.
 This will be recorded by the instructor at the conclusion of each lesson.
-Factors to be considered are progress, punctuality and attendance, musicianship and completion of the minimum requirements. - b) 30% of the total mark will be based on a jury examination which two members of the music faculty will adjudicate. - c) Up to 10% of the total mark will be deducted for unsatisfactory participation in recitals and masterclasses.
-The following explains the grading calculation:

-5% is deducted for failure to perform

-1% is deducted for each absence from the Noon-at-New West series

-If a student has not attended the required number of divisional recitals and masterclasses, 1% is deducted for each absence.
+Factors to be considered are progress, punctuality and attendance, musicianship and completion of the minimum requirements. b) 30% of the total mark will be based on a jury examination which two members of the music faculty will adjudicate.
+For composition students 30% of the total mark will be based on the required performance of a new piece. c) Up to 10% of the total mark will be deducted for unsatisfactory participation in recitals and masterclasses.
+The following explains the grading calculation: 5% is deducted for failure to perform 1% is deducted for each absence from the Noon-at-New West series If a student has not attended the required number of divisional recitals and masterclasses, 1% is deducted for each absence.
 1% is added for each additional performance and/or accompaniment above the minimum.
 This addition will only offset marks that have been deducted.
 For piano concentrators, 1% is deducted for failure to accompany.

-R: Prior Learning Assessment and Recognition: specify whether course is open for PLAR
+R: Prior Le Prior Learning Assessment and Recognition: specify whether course is open for PLAR No.

-No